 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/688/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-The calculations in this calculator are not so hard, so here it is.
 Traditionally, the theory is below the calculator.

 Variation - it is a difference of individual values any indication within the target population.